zama-ai/concrete/frontends/concrete-python/examples/levenshtein_distance/README.md

 ```
 Typical performances for alphabet ACTG, with string of maximal length:

+    Computing Levenshtein between strings 'AGAC' and 'CACG' - OK in 6.22 seconds
+    Computing Levenshtein between strings 'CTGT' and 'TGGG' - OK in 5.43 seconds
+    Computing Levenshtein between strings 'GATC' and 'TGGA' - OK in 5.71 seconds

+Typical performances for alphabet name, with string of maximal length:

-    Computing Levenshtein between strings 'GCGA' and 'GTCA' - OK in 6.04 seconds
+    Computing Levenshtein between strings 'ZtyQ' and 'Pvhf' - OK in 32.72 seconds
-    Computing Levenshtein between strings 'TCGA' and 'ACAA' - OK in 5.57 seconds
+    Computing Levenshtein between strings 'wHpP' and 'CbYj' - OK in 30.37 seconds
-    Computing Levenshtein between strings 'CAGT' and 'CGTT' - OK in 5.63 seconds
+    Computing Levenshtein between strings 'Npur' and 'oOAI' - OK in 30.44 seconds

 Typical performances for alphabet string, with string of maximal length:

-    Computing Levenshtein between strings 'ctow' and 'qtor' - OK in 17.54 seconds
+    Computing Levenshtein between strings 'plzn' and 'dctu' - OK in 30.90 seconds
-    Computing Levenshtein between strings 'vwky' and 'enfh' - OK in 16.46 seconds
+    Computing Levenshtein between strings 'pnux' and 'ssnz' - OK in 29.51 seconds
-    Computing Levenshtein between strings 'dqse' and 'spps' - OK in 16.49 seconds
+    Computing Levenshtein between strings 'bfgf' and 'ngjd' - OK in 30.31 seconds

 Typical performances for alphabet STRING, with string of maximal length:

-    Computing Levenshtein between strings 'TQBW' and 'LKIZ' - OK in 16.62 seconds
+    Computing Levenshtein between strings 'YPZL' and 'RBUI' - OK in 30.87 seconds
-    Computing Levenshtein between strings 'HANA' and 'CFVO' - OK in 16.32 seconds
+    Computing Levenshtein between strings 'QFZS' and 'YRCD' - OK in 29.54 seconds
-    Computing Levenshtein between strings 'BEXY' and 'YAWM' - OK in 16.58 seconds
+    Computing Levenshtein between strings 'YOUF' and 'BWCZ' - OK in 30.24 seconds

 Typical performances for alphabet StRiNg, with string of maximal length:

-    Computing Levenshtein between strings 'iYmH' and 'ONnz' - OK in 30.56 seconds
+    Computing Levenshtein between strings 'YZon' and 'jFEH' - OK in 30.43 seconds
-    Computing Levenshtein between strings 'hZyX' and 'vhHH' - OK in 30.11 seconds
+    Computing Levenshtein between strings 'sJpz' and 'JApP' - OK in 30.41 seconds
-    Computing Levenshtein between strings 'sJdj' and 'strn' - OK in 30.48 seconds
+    Computing Levenshtein between strings 'ZmdY' and 'yfuW' - OK in 30.34 seconds

-FIXME: to be updated, by launching on hpc7a

 Successful end
 ```